probcomp/Gen.jl/docs/src/ref/gfi.md

 - [`get_gen_fn`](@ref) (returns a reference to the generative function)

-You can also access the values in the choice map, and the auxiliary state of the trace, using [`Base.getindex`](@ref), e.g.:
+You can also access the values in the choice map and the auxiliary state of the trace by passing the address to [`Base.getindex`](@ref).
+For example, to retrieve the value of random choice at address `:z`:
 ```julia
 z = trace[:z]
 ```